Dark Passage (film)

-Dark Passage is a 1947 American film noir directed by Delmer Daves and starring Humphrey Bogart and Lauren Bacall.
+Dark Passage is a 1947 American film noir by director Delmer Daves and starring Humphrey Bogart and Lauren Bacall.
 The film is based on the 1946 novel of the same title by David Goodis.
 It was the third of four films real-life couple Bacall and Bogart made together.

-The story follows protagonist Vincent Parry’s attempt to hide from the law and clear his name of murder.
+The story follows protagonist Vincent Parry's attempt to hide from the law and clear his name of murder.
 The first portion of the film subjectively depicts the male lead's point of view, concealing Bogart's face until his character undergoes plastic surgery to change his appearance.